googleapis/google-cloud-ruby/google-cloud-dialogflow/README.md

 [Client Library Documentation]: https://googleapis.dev/ruby/google-cloud-dialogflow/latest
 [Product Documentation]: https://cloud.google.com/dialogflow

+## Migrating from 0.x versions

+The 1.0 release of the google-cloud-dialogflow client is a significant upgrade based on a next-gen code generator.
+If you have used earlier versions of this library, there have been a number of changes that may require updates to calling code.
+See the MIGRATING.md document for more information.

 ## Enabling Logging

 To enable logging for this library, set the logger for the underlying [gRPC](https://github.com/grpc/grpc/tree/master/src/ruby) library.